 - Supplier Code of Conduct

-Audits assess vendors’ environmental, health, and safety practices and performance and ensure that there is no “leakage” of materials to facilities outside our approved vendor network.
-Vendors with identified non-conformances must submit corrective action plans within 30 days and address those items within 90 days.
-In extreme cases, we will cease business with vendors that lack sufficient transparency or are unwilling to make the changes we require.
+ERM’s audits assess vendors’ environmental, health, and safety practices and performance.
+In addition, they check downstream material flows based on shipment and receipt records to certify no diversion of materials to facilities outside our approved vendor network.
+Vendors with audit findings have 30 days to submit a corrective plan and 90 days to address those items.
+In extreme cases, we stop doing business with vendors that lack sufficient transparency or the willingness to make required changes.

-Through ERM, HP audited 34 vendor facilities in 24 countries during 2019.
-This included repeat audits of 30 vendor facilities to evaluate their efforts to improve performance.
-Because 12% of major nonconformances occurred at sites audited for the first time, HP’s engagement brought best practices, enabling immediate performance improvements.
-HP has closed investigations of 100% of the major nonconformances identified in 2019.
-All sites with major nonconformances must be re-audited the following year to determine whether improvements are sustained.
+Through ERM, HP audited 34 vendor facilities in 22 countries during 2020.
+This included repeat audits of 19 vendor facilities to evaluate their efforts to improve performance.
+Because 51% of major nonconformances occurred at sites audited for the first time, HP’s engagement brought best practices, enabling immediate performance improvements.
+HP has closed investigations of 100% of the major nonconformances identified in 2020.
+Most sites with major nonconformances will be re-audited the following year to determine whether improvements are sustained.